Gazikumukh Shamkhalate: Relocation to the plain

-Ali Kayaev wrote about shamkhals that "their strong branch migrated from Gazi-Kumukh to the lowlands" of Dagestan.
+Ali al-Ghumuqi wrote about shamkhals that "their strong branch migrated from Gazi-Kumukh to the lowlands" of Dagestan.

 Election of shamkhal

 The title "shamkhal" in the first half of the 16th century was passed by seniority.

-The shamkhal rulers were assumed to be the descent from Genghis Khan from the dynasty of the rulers of Jochi Ulus though there is no evidence for that.
+The shamkhal rulers were assumed to be descendants of Genghis Khan from the dynasty of the rulers of the Golden Horde, though no evidence for such a claim exists.
 The rulers were called in Turkic as "Kazikumuks" and in Persian as "Lezgins".
 In the Iranian works "History of Persian tazkere" and "Safina-ye hoshgu" the rulers Shamkhalate and their descendants in the royal court of the Shah were referred to as "Lezgins".
 Iranian "Lezgins" corresponded to the modern name of "Dagestanis".
 The naming of shamkhalate as "Gazikumukh" is Turkic and refers to the invasion of Tamerlane at the end of the 14th century.
 The naming of shamkhalate can be original only according to the Lak language, as Lak shamkhalate.